Photo: Southside Elementary School PTO // Facebook

 Andrea Ptak, secretary of the PTA at Graham Hill Elementary in Seattle, says her group organized a workshop in the fall for new and returning board members during which they distributed a handbook for each office.
 “That was very helpful,” she says.

 An informal setting like a restaurant or someone’s home can turn these gatherings into social occasions that encourage personal connections.
 Once everyone is on friendly terms, it will be easier for new officers to call upon their predecessors to answer questions throughout the year.
+(Incorporating a fun theme, like a 90s themed PTO board meeting, is a great icebreaker!)

 Share Records